gaseri/website/docs/en/activism.md

 ## Principles of open source outside of software

 Laboratories such as [Bradner Lab](https://web.archive.org/web/20161024182501/http://www.bradnerlab.org/), projects such as [Open Source Malaria](http://opensourcemalaria.org/) and [Open Source Biotechnology](https://opensourcebiotech.anu.edu.au/) are early birds in this movement towards openness outside software.
+It's great to see the extension of principles of free and open source software to pharmacy and biotechnology.
 But, we are far from done here.

 Outside of software, patents are a lot more crucial than in software (where copyright is the primary means of intellectual property protection).
 Luckily, there is already a practice called [Patentleft](https://en.wikipedia.org/wiki/Patentleft) described as: